The World Cup Edition · Updated July 16, 2026 · 3 days to the final

 North York's Footballing Nations

-West African community — Downsview
+North African community — Downsview and beyond

-Latin American community — Mel Lastman anchor
+Latin American community — three teams alive

-Downtown within reach — but plan ahead
+Downtown within reach — but bring a wallet now

 The home option